 - Rinse well

 - Dry your hands with a clean or disposable towel or air dryer

 - If possible, use a towel or your elbow to turn off the faucet

-People that are sick should stay home and rest; this will also avoid coworkers or others from catching germs or further spreading illness.
+- People who are sick should stay home and rest; this will also prevent coworkers or others from catching germs or further spreading illness.

 For more information about communicable diseases, visit the Centers for Disease Control.